 Biochemistry is the branch of science concerned with the chemical and physio-chemical processes and substances (bio-molecules and their reactions) that occur within living organisms.
-Biotechnology is the exploitation of biological processes for industrial, mechanical, technological and other purposes, especially the genetic manipulation of microorganisms for the production of antibiotics, hormones, etc.
+Biotechnology is the exploitation of biological processes for industrial, mechanical, technological, and other purposes, especially the genetic manipulation of microorganisms for the production of antibiotics, hormones, etc.

 As a result of both being high in demand and interesting course-field, it has encouraged a lot of students to choose either biotechnology or biotechnology majors in their degree.
 However, it isn’t easy selecting a major.
 Moreover, it becomes even more difficult when both the options have huge similarities yet are quite different at the same time.
-If you are one of those who is confused about whether you should select major as biotechnology or biochemistry, this article is for you.
+If you are one of those who are confused about whether you should select major as biotechnology or biochemistry, this article is for you.

 Table of Contents

 - Major Differences Between Biochemistry and Biotechnology

 The article explains the differences between biotechnology and biochemistry in terms of subject matter, further studies, and career.